a close look of baked mini quiche in a white ceramic baking dish

 Pairing Ideas:

-Pair them with my Beetroot Carrot Salad, Avocado Tahini Dip, or Homemade Hummus for a colourful Mediterranean spread.
+Pair them with my Beetroot Carrot Salad, Avocado Tahini Dip, or Homemade Hummus for a colorful Mediterranean spread.

 a close look of egg quiche bite